poulenc1899/trustworthy-voices-app/README.md

   - Multiple synthetic voices available (Ash, Ballad, Coral, Sage, Verse)
   - Each voice can be customized with the above parameters

-- **MIDI Controller Support**
+- **MIDI Controller Support and Keyboard Shortcuts**
-  - Connect MIDI controllers for real-time parameter adjustment
+  - Connect MIDI controllers for parameter adjustment
-  - Visual feedback for MIDI control
   - Keyboard shortcuts for generation (spacebar) and saving (s)

 - **Data Collection**